zktuong/dandelion/README.md

 <img src="notebooks/img/dandelion_class.png" alt="dandelion_class" width="494.5" height="435">

 ## Example
 Please see notebooks folder for a step-by-step [example](notebooks/).
-I have included an example on how to use this through R as well.

 The un-processed raw files for parts of the notebook can be accessed via [here](example_data/).